hasadna/OpenTrainCommunity/docs/opening_the_django_shell_on_the_server.rst

 Opening the django shell on the server
 ========

+Do the following:

+1. ssh to the server (ask us for instructions).

-cd /home/opentrain/work/OpenTrainCommunity/simple/train
+2. cd /home/opentrain/work/OpenTrainCommunity/simple/train

-opentrain@otdata: ~/work/OpenTrainCommunity/simple/train$ python manage.py shell_plus
+3. opentrain@otdata: ~/work/OpenTrainCommunity/simple/train$ python manage.py shell_plus